 The Amish Christy Extension Dining Table includes one 18” leaf that stores separately from the table.

-The Amish Royal Mission Dining Table includes traditional table extensions that self store in the table.
+The Amish Royal Mission Trestle Table includes traditional table extensions that self store in the table.

 Variation: A variation on traditional table extensions allow you to add leaves near the end of the table instead of the middle for ease of access and to keep the center of the table in one piece.